eamadit/PAPSUOS/README.md

 The organization shall not host any third-party closed or open source package.

-The core separation kernel shall be written in assembly and its functions shall be limited to the functions offered by the hardware.
+The core separation kernel shall be written in assembly.
+All the communications with the hardware shall be addressed in assembly so that any device which is accessible via its bootloader can be seen from a linux device on which runs the first version of the separation kernel creation tool which allows the separation of functions between one or several devices seen from the separation kernel creation tool.

 The core separation kernel functions shall then be classified according to the hardware capabilities directly detected in order for the core separation kernel creation tool to offer different separation options including full customization with "loss of liability" warning.

-No interfacing option for any other lower abstraction level shall be offered.
+No interfacing option for any other lower abstraction level shall be offered without a loss of liability warning.

+Each hardware driver shall be isolated in a separate read only partition to prevent privilege escalations.

 The core separation kernel shall allow interfacing with higher abstraction level separation kernel hypervisors like LynxSecure and Clover.